Billionaire Profile

 Founded Bumper Works

-Started a business making car bumpers.
+Started a company focused on manufacturing car bumpers.

 1980